 You must designate a group as the OSKMDBA group during installation.
 Members of this group are granted the SYSKM privileges to perform Transparent Data Encryption keystore operations.

-Create the OSKMDBA group using the groups name kmdba unless a group with that name already exists:
+If you want a separate group for Transparent Data Encryption, then create the OSKMDBA group using the group name kmdba unless a group with that name already exists: